citp/privacy-policy-historical/g/ga/gab/gabrielash.com.md

 **Access Right.**

 You have a right to access the personal data held about you.
-To obtain a copy of the personal information held about you by the Company, please write to: Gabriel Ash Monument Farm, Farndon, Chester, CH3 6QP . or e-mail to enquiries@gabrielash.com
+To obtain a copy of the personal information held about you by the Company, please write to: Gabriel Ash Monument Farm, Farndon, Chester, CH3 6QP . or e-mail to [enquiries@gabrielash.com](mailto:enquiries@gabrielash.com)

+### Special Offers

+Enter your email address to receive email updates and our newsletter.